 Electric golf carts are great…until the batteries need to be replaced.
+Thankfully, battery technology continues to improve and careful maintenance can extend their service life.

 I bought an old Club Car DS about a decade ago for just $500.
 I thought I had scored a major deal until I realized that the golf cart batteries had to be replaced.
 My $500 “steal” quickly became a $1,500 “investment.”